pombreda/getpaid/trunk/products/PloneGetPaid/readme.txt

 How to Customize Functionality:

   Most functionality and features of GetPaid can be easily customized.
 To do so, you should be familiar with the Zope 3 Component Architecture.
-By writing your own adapters for GetPaid, you use a custom way of storing member data (ie a relational database), handling pricing (to implement specific discounting options, for example), and many other things.
+By writing your own adapters for GetPaid, you use a custom way of storing member data (ie a relational database), handling pricing (to implement specific discounting options, for example), introducing new payment processors, and much more.

 Where to Find More Information:

-  You can find more information about this project at

-  - http://www.plonegetpaid.com (public web site, general information, sponsorship opportunities, blog)

-  - http://code.google.com/p/getpaid (issue tracker, wiki, browse and checkout source code)

-  - http://plone.org/products/plonegetpaid (release plans, official documentation)

-  You can also join our development mailing list to contact others, find collaborators or discuss issues of the product, and get help: http://groups.google.com/group/getpaid-dev
+  In addition to the links above, you can also join our development mailing list to contact others, find collaborators or discuss issues of the product, and get help: http://groups.google.com/group/getpaid-dev

   The project community uses the irc channel #getpaid (irc.freenode.net) for real-time interaction.

+Where to Find Support:

+  Support options, including commercial support, are listed at: "GetPaid Support":http://www.plonegetpaid.com/support

+  If you find this product beneficial, please consider making a contribution: "Contribute to GetPaid":http://www.plonegetpaid.com/sponsor

 License:

-  This product is licensed under the Zope Public License (ZPL), disponible en http://www.zope.org/Resources/ZPL
+  This product is licensed under the Zope Public License (ZPL), available at "Zope Public License":http://www.zope.org/Resources/ZPL

 Credits: